Joaopmsitz/microsoft-sentinel-labs/lab-05-sentinel-soar-foundations/README.md

 **Completed**

-Implemented and validated a Microsoft Sentinel SOAR workflow using **Automation Rules, Azure Logic Apps, Managed Identity, and Azure RBAC**.
+Implemented and validated a Microsoft Sentinel SOAR workflow using **Automation Rules, Azure Logic Apps, Managed Identity, Azure RBAC, and incident entity processing**.

-The lab included troubleshooting an initial **HTTP 403 authorization failure** and successfully automating an action against a Sentinel incident after correcting the managed identity permissions.
+The lab included troubleshooting an initial **HTTP 403 authorization failure**, extracting host information from a Sentinel incident, and successfully generating an automated triage comment in the incident timeline.